 The story behind these shoes is as beautiful as the shoes are themselves.

 Os Yapor and Francisco Alvarez have been best friends since they were 13-year-olds in Chihuahua, Mexico.
 As teenagers, they had always shared an interest in fashion.

-Eventually, Francisco moved to El Paso to finish his degree in Architecture.
-Oz moved to Colorado where he finished his bachelors in Industrial Engineering.
-Francisco did a summer abroad in Seoul, Korea while Oz did a semester abroad in Paris.
+Eventually, Francisco moved to El Paso to finish his degree in architecture.
+Os moved to Colorado where he finished his bachelors in industrial engineering.
+Francisco did a summer abroad in Seoul, Korea while Os did a semester abroad in Paris.

-After they graduated college, they went on a together on a trip to Michoacan in central Mexico, where they met women selling the shoes out of their small shop.
+After they graduated from college, they went on a together on a trip to southern Mexico, where they met women selling the shoes out of their small shop.

 The women told the new graduates the history of their operation, which was a collaborative of women who had had rough beginnings in life.
 Another woman had taken them in and given them jobs hand making these shoes.
 She taught them the techniques of making the shoes as a means to help them create a better future.